Updated on:

 5. Integrative or Holistic Therapy

-Holistic therapy is an integrative approach to counseling based on principles of psychosynthesis.
-It deals with understanding the relationship among the spirit, mind, and body of an individual and addresses how issues in one aspect of a person’s lifestyle can affect other areas.
+Holistic therapy is an integrative approach to counseling based on psychosynthesis principles.
+It deals with understanding the relationship between an individual's spirit, mind, and body and addresses how issues in one aspect of a person’s lifestyle can affect other areas.

 Pursuing integrative and holistic therapy as a career exposes practitioners to greater awareness of self and the environment, which will, in turn, promote greater acceptance of self and clients.
 Therapists in this profession views their patient’s symptoms as a window into their consciousness, which can lead to or bring attention to a person’s higher awareness.